gaffordb/bsandbox/README.md

 # Testing
 * Each sub-directory within the `tests` directory will contain a Makefile.
 Within each directory, run `make test` and verify output is as expected.
+* Note: Not much time was put into making testing pretty/automated
 * Tests include:
   * Accessibility testing
     * Ensures that the internal fine-grained r/w permission library is functioning as intended.